Peugeot e-5008 Review 2024

 It's not just the same platform that the e-5008 shares with the e-3008, but also similar styling cues as well.
 Sporting a modern, crisp-edged look, the e-5008 looks much sleeker than the car it replaces, while the lines are more angular than the sporty Peugeot e-3008.
 That's particularly noticeable at the rear, as the focus here is on creating maximum space inside.

 Step inside the new Peugeot e-5008 and again, it's very similar to the e-3008.
-There's an impressive freestanding 21-inch curved display that has dual screens for both infotainment and driving information, which thanks to the ambient LED lighting underneath, appears to almost float.
-There are also new touch-sensitive controls on the Peugeot e-5008’s steering wheel, while fully-customisable Peugeot i-Toggles on the centre console give instant access to 10 favourite user functions.
+There's an impressive freestanding 21-inch curved display that has dual screens for both infotainment and driving information, which thanks to the ambient LED lighting underneath appears to almost float.
+There are also new touch-sensitive controls on the Peugeot e-5008’s steering wheel, while fully-customisable Peugeot i-Toggles on the centre console give instant access to ten favourite user functions.

 Looking for a used car for sale?
-We've got 100s of Peugeot Approved Used Cars for Sale for you to choose from, including a wide range of Peugeot 5008s for sale
+We've got 100s of Peugeot Approved Used Cars for Sale for you to choose from, including a wide range of Peugeot 5008s for sale.

-If you need seven seats and want to make the switch to an EV, then the Peugeot E-5008 could be for you.
+If you need seven seats and want to make the switch to an EV, then the Peugeot e-5008 could be for you.
 Electric rivals are limited (for now), but it's certainly an attractive looking car with an excellent range.
 It's not cheap, but we expect you'll soon be able to find a great PCP deal on one, while there are a wide selection of petrol or diesel seven-seater cars out there to choose from to.
 A used Skoda Kodiaq or SEAT Tarraco will cost significantly less, while a previous-generation 5008 starts from as little as £15,000 on heycar.

 While there are no shortage of electric SUVs for choose from these days, for those after a seven-seat electric SUV don't have quite the same breadth of choice.